AliHamzaBham/change_theme/README.md

-# Change theme using button using ReactJS
+# Change theme using buttons using ReactJS